 Qualitative Research, Analysis, Strategy Development, Brand Refresh, Campaign Development

-ADX — a.k.a, Art Design Portland — is PDX’s pioneering makerspace.
+ADX — a.k.a, Art Design Exchange — is PDX’s pioneering makerspace.
 Besides providing accessible space to work on DIY projects, it offers classes, team-building programs, and nurtures small manufacturing businesses.

 But after 7 years, ADX learned it had a perception problem.
 Once, it was embraced as an innovative leader in the maker movement.
 Now the shop was seen as intimidating or exclusive.
 The best prospects hadn't heard about its supportive community and didn't understand its true value.